-Buttoned-up Bogotá turns design-minded heads with the B.O.G.
-Hotel, a sleek and shiny stay in the toney Cabrera neighbourhood.
-Come-hither interiors from Nini Andrada Silva, a sexy rooftop pool and one of the city’s hottest dining dens attracts in-the-know tourists and fashionable locals alike.
+All-business Bogotá earns its design stripes with the glittering B.O.G.
+Hotel, a high-end boutique bolthole in the well-heeled Cabrera neighbourhood.
+Come-hither interiors from Nini Andrada Silva, a sexy rooftop pool and one of the city’s hottest dining dens attract in-the-know tourists and fashionable locals alike.

 Get this when you book through us: